ED notice issued to me is politically motivated, says BRS leader Kavitha | Politics

 ED notice issued to me is politically motivated, says BRS leader Kavitha

-BRS MLC K Kavitha on Thursday said the Enforcement Directorate notice issued to her in the Delhi Excise Policy case is politically motivated, and that the partys legal team would decide the future course of action on it.The Enforcement Directorate has summoned the daughter of Telangana Chief Minister K Chandrashekar Rao to its Delhi office on Friday for questioning in the case over her alleged involvement in certain irregularities.
+MLC K Kavitha of the ruling BRS on Thursday said the Enforcement Directorate notice issued to her in the Delhi Excise Policy case is politically motivated, and that the partys legal team would decide the future course of action on it.The Enforcement Directorate has summoned the daughter of Telangana Chief Minister K Chandrasekhar Rao to its Delhi office on Friday for questioning in the case over her alleged involvement in certain irregularities.

 - Country: